mengyi-liu/cbvrp-acmmm-2018/README.md

 Xiaohui Xie (xiaohui.xie@hulu.com) Hulu LLC.
 Hanning Zhou (eric.zhou@hulu.com) Hulu LLC.

+## Prizes

+The total reward is $2,000 USD including the taxable amount, which will be fully sponsored by Hulu LLC.
+The number of winners will depend on the number of participants and the quality of the results.
+The organizers reserve the complete right in the final judgement and decision.

+The winners of the challenge are required to provide a technique report describing the details of the winning algorithms, and provide the source code to the organizers.
+The organizers will also run the released the code to test the reproducibility of the winner algorithms.
+The winners will give a presentation during the conference.

 ## Contact

 If you have any question, please send email to cbvrp-acmmm-2018@hulu.com.